 Whether it’s a state law requiring paid leave, an increase in minimum wage, or a federal law upping the overtime salary threshold, there’s a lot changing this year in the world of employment law.
 Let’s take a look at what your new rights are as an employee in the U.S.

-Remember: if you have any questions about any new laws that apply to you, it’s best to reach out to an employment attorney to clear up any confusion or deal with any issues you might have with your employer’s compliance.
+Remember this is not official legal advice.
+If you have any concerns about employee rights, it’s best to consult an employment lawyer.
 Also, be sure to check your with your state and local governments to make sure you’re up to speed on all of the changes happening in your area.

 Federal Overtime Salary Threshold Change